msdirtbag/MDEAutomator/README.md

 - [Example Requests](https://github.com/msdirtbag/MDEAutomator/tree/main/tests)
 - [How to customize and republish](https://learn.microsoft.com/en-us/azure/azure-functions/run-functions-from-deployment-package#manually-uploading-a-package-to-blob-storage)

-## Use cases
+## Use Cases

 - Use the PowerShell module locally for bulk automation and investigation tasks.
-- Use the PowerShell module in Azure Functions
+- Use the PowerShell module in Azure Functions.
-- Use the PowerShell module in Azure Automation
+- Use the PowerShell module in Azure Automation.

 ## Usage